 As to Public Staff arguments that the ARO costs or assets were all "capitalized expenses," the Commission, were it necessary to resolve this issue, would disagree.
 For example, a significant portion of the costs compiled in the asset retirement obligation has been or will be spent on creation of lined landfills with synthetic liners or impermeable caps over existing impoundments.
 These structures are examples of long-lived assets and are capital in nature- not expenses.
 Another significant portion, had they not been accounted for in an ARO and deferred, would have been operating or other expenses.
-However, while expenditure of costs outside of the ARO context that are deferred may the Court in the Carolina Water case.
+However, while expenditure of costs outside of the ARO context that are deferred may

+&lt;sup>65 The issues of earning on the abandoned wastewater treatment plant was not the major issue before the Court in the Carolina Water case.
 The ultimate issue before the Commission was whether the unrecovered costs of the sewage treatment plant should be treated as plant held for future use of abandoned plant.
 Discussion of this issue consisted of less than two pages in a 126-page order.
 The monetary consequences amounted to a few thousand dollars per year.
 Docket No. W-354, Sub 111, Order dated July 31, 1992, pp. 56-58.
 The facts at issue in the case are unlikely to be repeated.
 Under the Uniform System of Accounts, the costs of individual components, in many instances, are combined into classes for calculating depreciation rates and net salvage value.
 Within these classes many individual components retire before or after the end of their projected useful lives.
 These retirements affect the recalculated depreciation rates, but the individual components are not classified as abandoned plant.
 See Tr.
 Vol. 2, Doss Ex.
 3. Hahne & Aliff, Accounting for Public Utilities § 6.04 pp. 6-8, 6-10, § 6.05[3] pp. 6-12.

-66 2016 is the twelve month test year in this case.
+&lt;sup>66 2016 is the twelve month test year in this case.
 To the extent the Commission had not authorized deferral of the ARO in 2016, the non-capital portion of the CCR remediation costs to the extent reasonable and prudent would be recoverable dollar-for-dollar in the revenue requirement.
 The portion spent on capital projects to the extent comprising completed projects would be added to rate base and eligible to earn a return.